StreamVLN: Streaming Vision-and-Language Navigation via SlowFast Context Modeling: Introduction

 For real-world navigation, VLA models must process continuously incoming video streams, where maintaining long-term context and real-time responsiveness are both crucial.
-This poses challenges for current Video-LLMs in managing linearly growing visual tokens.
-Some methods~\cite{cheng2024navila,zhang2025mapnav} address this by sampling a fixed number of video frames, but the limited temporal resolution may fail to accurately predict low-level actions when fine-grained temporal changes are needed.
+This poses challenges for Video-LLMs in managing linearly growing visual tokens.
+Some methods~\cite{cheng2024navila,zhang2025mapnav} sample a fixed number of video frames, but the limited temporal resolution may fail to accurately predict low-level actions when fine-grained temporal changes are needed.
 Other methods~\cite{zhang2024navid,zhang2024uninavid} compress vision tokens into sparse memory tokens via pooling or token merging, which helps control the token volume but sacrificing temporal and visual details.
 Furthermore, these methods typically require refreshing the LLM’s dialogue context at every action step.
-This leads to significant redundant computation during both training and inference, hindering data scalability and real-world deployment. \hrule In this paper, we propose StreamVLN, a novel streaming vision-and-language navigation framework for low-latency action generation.
-We extend the Video-LLM into an interleaved vision-language-action model, enabling continuous interaction with a video stream through multi-turn dialogue.
-To address the challenges of long-horizon context management and computational efficiency, StreamVLN introduces a hybrid strategy that combines a \textbf{fast-streaming dialogue context} and a \textbf{slow-updating memory context}.
+This leads to significant redundant computation during both training and inference, hindering data scalability and real-world deployment.

+In this paper, we propose StreamVLN, a novel streaming vision-and-language navigation framework for low-latency action generation.
+We extend Video-LLM into an interleaved vision-language-action model, enabling continuous interaction with a video stream through multi-turn dialogue.
+To address the challenges of long-term context modeling and computational efficiency, StreamVLN introduces a hybrid strategy that combines a \textbf{fast-streaming dialogue context} and a \textbf{slow-updating memory context}.
 Specifically, it employs a sliding-window mechanism to cache the key/value states (KV) of tokens over a fixed number of dialogue turns for highly responsive action decoding.
-Meanwhile, it leverages the visual context from past windows as memory to enhance long-term temporal reasoning.
-To control memory growth, StreamVLN applies temporal sampling along with a test-time token pruning strategy that discards redundant tokens based on their 3D spatial proximity.
-This pruning approach can be performed without altering previously computed tokens, supporting efficient reuse of offloaded KV caches to achieve a stable decoding speed throughout navigation.
+After each streaming dialogue ends, the visual context within the window is consolidated into memory at a slower pace, to provide long-term context for subsequent windows.